RightShip is committed to making a difference to the maritime sector.

 Giving back to the maritime industry is important to RightShip.
 In the past two years we have supported the following not-for-profit organisations:

-- The Sailors’ Society – donating AUD$70,000 to provide social welfare coaching in martime technical colleges across China; raised over US$20K in the 2015 Asian Challenge (further to the $15K+ raised in 2013)
+- The Sailors’ Society – donating AUD$70K to provide social welfare coaching in martime technical colleges across China; raised over USD$12K in the 2017 Asian Challenge (further to the USD$20K+ raised in 2015).
+In addition, our Vetting Superintendent Mathieu Antin completed the London Marathon in support of Sailors' Society, raising a further GBP 3,000.

-- Mission to Seafarers, Melbourne, Australia – sponsor of the art show; RightShip employees each offer one day of their professional services per annum
+- Mission to Seafarers, Melbourne, Australia – RightShip employees each offer one day of their professional services per annum.
+We also sponsor the art show and have donated AUD$10K to assist with the purchase of a second bus to transport seafarers

-- Seafarers House, Fort Lauredale, Florida - donated over US7K to purchase computer equipment
+- Seafarers House, Fort Lauredale, Florida - donated over USD$7K to purchase computer equipment

 RightShip also has a Memorandum of Understanding (MOU) with the International Transport Workers' Federation (ITF) to better address and understand the industry’s human element.